ChalkTalk/fullstack-interview/README.md

     1. bitbucket.org or github.com PRIVATE repo (*Note: Do NOT use a public repo because other candidates could copy your response*).
     1. Upload a compressed file somewhere and send us the URL.
     1. Email us your code.
-    - *Note: Do NOT include `node_modules` or any other files that will be auto-generated*.
+    - *Note: Do NOT include `.pyc` or any other files that will be auto-generated*.

 ---